adaptive-learning/flocs/README.md

   * If you need a testing server, call:

           $ ./manage.py runserver

+  * If you change the data model, create and apply a migration:

+          $ ./manage.py makemigrations
+          $ ./manage.py migrate

   * If you are working on frontend, you need to start the testing server and run grunt watch task to automatically apply all changes into a development build (cancatenating html partials, JavaScript and CSS files, compiling index.html, etc.).